2021 NBA playoffs: Television

 ESPN, ABC, TNT, and NBA TV broadcast the playoffs nationally in the United States.
-During the first two rounds, games were split by ESPN, ABC and TNT.
-TNT primarily aired games on Saturday through Wednesday, while ESPN on Friday and Saturday.
+During the first two rounds, games were split by ESPN, ABC, and TNT.
+TNT primarily aired games on Saturday through Wednesday while ESPN does so on Friday and Saturday.
 For Thursday games, TNT had them in the first round and ESPN in the second round.
-ABC then aired selected first and second-round games on Friday through Sunday.
+ABC then aired selected games in the first two rounds on Friday through Sunday.
 NBA TV also televised selected games in the first round on Tuesday through Thursday.
 Regional sports networks affiliated with teams also broadcast the games, except for weekend games televised on ABC.
-ESPN/ABC had exclusive coverage of the Western Conference Finals while TNT had exclusive coverage of the Eastern Conference Finals.
+ESPN/ABC had exclusive coverage of the Western Conference finals while TNT had exclusive coverage of the Eastern Conference finals.
 ABC had exclusive coverage of the NBA Finals for the 19th straight year.

 This was the final postseason for Marv Albert, who announced his retirement on May 17, 2021.
-Albert, who turned 80 in June, has spent most of the last 31 years as the lead broadcaster for NBA coverage on TNT and NBC.
+Albert, who turned 80 in June, had spent most of the previous 31 years as the lead broadcaster for NBA coverage on TNT and NBC.